Sharp Analysis of RLS-based Digital Precoder with Limited PAPR in Massive MIMO: Proof of main results

 {\bf Formulation of the AOs.} With the PO problems in \eqref{eq:PO1} and \eqref{eq:PO2}, we associate the following AO problems:

 where $\mathcal{L}_{\lambda,\rho}({\bf x})$ and $ \mathcal{F}_{\lambda,\rho}({\bf u})$ are given by

 Similarly, we define the solutions $\hat{\bf x}^{\rm AO}$ and $\hat{\bf u}^{\rm AO}$ as

-The objective of the CGMT is to prove that properties of the solutions of the PO defined in \eqref{eq:PO_x} and \eqref{eq:PO_u} can be transferred to the solutions of the AO defined in \eqref{eq:AO_x} and \eqref{eq:AO_u}.
-This can be performed by using the following inequalities which directly follow as a direction application of Theorem \ref{CGMT}.
+The objective of the CGMT is to prove that the properties of the solutions of the PO defined in \eqref{eq:PO_x} and \eqref{eq:PO_u} can be transferred to the solutions of the AO defined in \eqref{eq:AO_x} and \eqref{eq:AO_u}.
+This can be performed by using the following inequalities which directly follow as a direct application of Theorem \ref{CGMT}.

 \begin{itemize} \item For all $t\in\mathbb{R}$ and any compact sets $\tilde{\mathcal{S}}_{{\bf x}}$ and $\tilde{\mathcal{S}}_{\bf u}$,

 \item If the sets $\mathcal{S}_{{\bf x}}$ and $\mathcal{S}_{\bf u}$ are convex, we have for all $t\in\mathbb{R}$,